 Contains global settings, including destination paths, and discard directories.

-This is a simple ascii text file and can be edited with care.
+This is a simple ascii text file.
+Edit with care.

 Log Files: